magdagrodzka/triangdist/README.md

 - Functions support vectorized inputs
 - Inputs are validated (e.g. min < max, mode within range)
 - The package was checked with devtools::check()
+- The code passes the >95% coverage requirement
+- The code passes the no warnings and no errors requirement